ChemLuminary Awards celebrate ACS’s volunteers

 Committee on Minority Affairs

-The Award for Best Overall Local Section Minority Affairs Committee went to the Orange County Local Section for its National Chemistry Week celebration at the Santa Ana Zoo.
-The section had more than 150 volunteers from college and university groups.
+The award for Best Overall Local Section Minority Affairs Committee went to the Georgia Section, which held its May meeting in honor of pioneering chemist Percy Julian.
+The section awarded book scholarships to two graduating high school seniors.
+The event was attended by more than 100 people, and the majority were from underrepresented groups.

 Committee on International Activities